dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 - Allow for multiple messages to be stored on an endpoint.
 - Fail to send the message, instead returning an error code from `ipc_send()`.

 The first option is recommended, as it's likely there will be some processes that handle a lot of messages.
-Implementing this is left as an exercise to the user, but a simple implemenation might use a struct to hold each message (the buffer address and length) and a next field.
+Implementing this is left as an exercise to the user, but a simple implementation might use a struct to hold each message (the buffer address and length) and a next field.
 Yes, more linked lists!

 Sending messages would now mean appending to the list instead of writing the buffer address as before.